kosperera/jekyll-otto-theme/README.md

 [url-use-this-template]: https://github.com/kosalanuwan/gh-site-otto-theme/generete
 [docs-jekyll-devcontainer]: https://

-## Publish to GitHub
+## Publish
-This site is not configured to pusblish.
+This site is not configured to publish.
 You will want to have a look at following repositories to learn multiple publishing strategies.

 - [@alertbox/bookworm][repo-bookworm] is configured to publish on `gh-pages` branch
 - [@kosalanuwan/vscode-remote-try-bookworm][repo-try-bookworm] uses the same `gh-pages` publishing strategy